dell/omnia/docs/PreRequisites/OMNIA_PreReqs.md

   * The compute group should have at least 1 node.
   * The login_node group is optional.
 If present, it should have exactly 1 node.
   * The nfs_node group is optional.
 If powervault is configured by omnia control plane, then the host connected to the powervault (That is the nfs server) should be part of nfs_node group.
 There should be only 1 nfs server in the group.
+  * Users should also ensure that all repos are available on the target nodes running Red Hat.
 >> **Note**: The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.

 ## Features enabled by `omnia.yml`